Drone Anatomy

 1. Essential Drone Components and Subsystems

 Building a functional drone requires a synergistic interplay of several key parts.
-Here’s a breakdown of the most important components 29111315:
+Here’s a breakdown of the most important components 2arrow-up-right9arrow-up-right11arrow-up-right13arrow-up-right15arrow-up-right:

 Component/Subsystem